THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 The Wayfaring Soul Travel Tip #98 – “Where ever there are tourists there are scammers.”

-Overall serious crimes against foreigners in Thailand are few and far in between.
+Overall, serious crimes against foreigners in Thailand are few and far between.

-What foreign tourist do face possibly on a day to day basis while hopping from one tourists attraction to another are “motivated salespeople” looking to steer you away from your original destination.
+What foreign tourists face, possibly on a day-to-day basis while hopping from one tourist attraction to another, are “motivated salespeople” looking to steer you away from your original destination.

-While some scams are rather elaborate.
-They’ll take you to tour of “secret temples” but there will be a cohort speaking near perfect English trying to sell you something.
+While some scams are rather elaborate, they’ll take you on to tour of “secret temples,” but there will be a cohort speaking near-perfect English trying to sell you something.

-Tuk tuks and taxis parked outside of hotels where foreign tourists are plenty should be avoided.
-They have no interests in taking you to cultural sights and attractions.
-But instead to gem shops and clothing tailors that pay them commissions.
+Tuk-tuks and taxis parked outside of hotels where foreign tourists are plenty should be avoided.
+They have no interest in taking you to cultural sights and attractions.
+But instead of gem shops and clothing tailors that pay them commissions.

-These days it is very easy to find the information you need on the internet.
+These days, it is very easy to find the information you need on the internet.
 Without relying on hearsay.
-And if anyone approaches YOU near tourist attractions its most likely they are trying to get you to buy something from somewhere.
+And if anyone approaches YOU near tourist attractions, it’s most likely that they are trying to get you to buy something from somewhere.